Unlike

 Kidney stones may also appear.

-Vitamin B6 is needed by the body
+Vitamin B6 is needed by

 to manufacture